geco-bern/earthnet-minicuber/README.md

 - `aws_bucket`: We currently only support data loading from the Microsoft Planetary Computer (`"planetary_computer"`).
 - `n_daily_filter`: Integer.
 Will aggregate (mean) the data to n-daily, starting form the first date available in the data.
 - `agg_list`: List of aggregation functions for each variable among `['min', 'max', 'mean', 'median', 'sum']`.
 The list must be as long as the number of bands, and in the same order as the bands.
 For example if querying ['t', 'sp', 'sr'] with agg_list = ['min', 'sum', 'mean'] then 't' will be aggregate using 'min' and so forth.
 If None and `n_daily_filter` provided, all variables aggregated with 'mean' by default.
 - `match_s2`: Match the timestamps to those of Sentinel-2 (5-daily), using as first date the first occurrence of Sentinel-2 data.
 This will override `n_daily_filter`.
-All variables aggregated using 'mean' unless provided otherwise with `agg_list`.
+All variables aggregated using 'mean' unless provided otherwise with `agg_list`. **Attention: Sentinel-2 must be provided first in specs in this case.**

 ## Installation